5 Tips for Building Your Own Remote Digital Marketing Team

 1. Lay Down the Challenges You are Facing

 If your projects do not require that much time, consider the possibility of hiring a freelancer on a short-term basis.
-You can find digital marketers for hire that meet your needs on Google, social media and remote job platforms like Hubstaff Talent, Toptal and Authentic.
+You can find digital marketers for hire on Google search, social media, and remote job platforms like Hubstaff Talent, Toptal and Authentic.

 2. Establish Personal Connection with Your Talents